-The principal object and activity of the Academy is to advance for the public benefit education in the United Kingdom, in particular by establishing, maintaining, carrying on, managing and developing a school, offering a broad range of curriculum for pupils of different abilities, with a strong emphasis on Modern Foreign Languages.
+The principal object and activity of the Academy Trust is to advance for the public benefit education in the United Kingdom, in particular by establishing, maintaining, carrying on, managing and developing a school, offering a broad range of curriculum for pupils of different abilities, with a strong emphasis on Modern Foreign Languages.

-The main aims of the Academy during the year ended 31 August 2017 are summarised below:
+The main aims of the Academy Trust during the year ended 31 August 2018 are summarised below:

-- to continue to raise the standard of educational progress and attainment of all pupils with a particular focus of the progress of disadvantaged students - to provide a broad and balanced curriculum, including extra-curricular activities - to develop students as more effective learners who demonstrate confidence, self-belief and high selfexpectations. - Ensure that our strategies for protecting students from radicalisation and extremism are shared with and understood by staff, Trustees and students - to continue to improve the learning environment for students by keeping the focus on our PSPB2 application as well as the potential for developing the green field site at Queenwood Farm - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review - to maximise the number of students who make more than expected progress - to maximise the number of students who achieve 9-4/9-5 grades in English and Maths - to ensure that the wok of the Directors of learning have an impact on progress in lessons - to establish ourselves as a MAT, attracting member schools (primary and secondary) who share our values and vision and a common commitment to improving the lives of children and young people in our community - to provide value for money for the funds expended - to maintain close links with industry and commerce, providing valuable access to work related opportunities - to conduct the Academy's business in accordance with the highest standards of integrity, probity and openness - develop further succession plans due to changes in school organisation, creating increased capacity and career opportunities - to promote and develop staff and student welfare - to establish an effective teaching school alliance that offers bespoke school to school support, high quality CPD and ITT
+- to continue to raise the standard of educational progress and attainment of all pupils with a particular focus of the progress of disadvantaged students - to provide a broad and balanced curriculum, including extra-curricular activities - to develop students as more effective learners who demonstrate confidence, self-belief and high selfexpectations. - to continue to improve the learning environment for students by keeping the focus on our PSPB2 application as well as the potential for developing the green field site at Queenwood Farm - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care - to improve attendance in line with national data - to improve the effectiveness of the Academy Trust by keeping the curriculum and organisational structure under continual review - to maximise the number of students who make more than expected progress - to maximise the number of students who achieve 9-4/9-5 grades in English and Maths - to promote our positive learning values within our culture for learning - to embed and ensure consistent use by staff of the new Feedback policy - to use the FLOURISH principles of Teaching and Learning to ensure effective Quality First teaching across the curriculum

+- to establish ourselves as a MAT, attracting member schools (primary and secondary) who share our values and vision and a common commitment to improving the lives of children and young people in our community - to provide value for money for the funds expended - to maintain close links with industry and commerce, providing valuable access to work related opportunities - to conduct the Academy Trust's business in accordance with the highest standards of integrity, probity and openness - develop further succession plans due to changes in school organisation, creating increased capacity and career opportunities - to promote and develop staff and student welfare - to establish an effective teaching school alliance that offers bespoke school to school support, high quality CPD and ITT.

 At Haygrove School we aim to achieve the best for, and from, each child.
 We intend to enable each child to realise his or her full academic, creative and physical potential and to develop positive social and moral values.
-Our Academy is a community in which children, staff and parents should be part of a happy and caring environment.
+Our Academy Trust is a community in which children, staff and parents should be part of a happy and caring environment.